Alexander Szymanowski: Early career

-Born in Buenos Aires, Alexander moved to Guadarrama, Madrid in November 2000, at the age of 12.
+Born in Buenos Aires, Szymanowski moved to Guadarrama, Madrid in November 2000, at the age of 12.
 After four months on trial at Real Madrid, he subsequently represented Atlético Madrid, AD Unión Adarve, CF Rayo Majadahonda, CA Leones de Castilla and Alcobendas CF as a youth.

-Alexander made his senior debuts with UD San Sebastián de los Reyes in the 2007–08 campaign, suffering relegation from Segunda División B. In the 2009 summer he moved to Tercera División side Antequera CF, appearing regularly and subsequently returning to his previous club in the following year.
+Szymanowski made his senior debuts with UD San Sebastián de los Reyes in the 2007–08 campaign, suffering relegation from Segunda División B. In the 2009 summer he moved to Tercera División side Antequera CF, appearing regularly and subsequently returning to his previous club in the following year.

-In July 2011 Alexander moved to RSD Alcalá in the third tier.
+In July 2011 Szymanowski moved to RSD Alcalá in the third tier.
 He finished the season with 38 appearances and 11 goals, being the club's top goalscorer.

 Recreativo

-On 11 July 2012, Alexander signed a three-year contract with Recreativo de Huelva in Segunda División.
+On 11 July 2012, Szymanowski signed a three-year contract with Recreativo de Huelva in Segunda División.
 After being nearly left out of the squad due to not having an EU passport, he played his first match as a professional on 25 August, starting in a 1–0 home win against CD Mirandés.

-On 14 October Alexander scored his first professional goal, netting the last in a 2–5 away loss against Girona FC.
+On 14 October Szymanowski scored his first professional goal, netting the last in a 2–5 away loss against Girona FC.
 On 26 May 2013, he scored a brace in a 2–1 home win against Córdoba CF, and contributed with 38 appearances and 10 goals during his first campaign, with his side narrowly avoiding relegation.

 Brøndby

-On 29 August 2013, Alexander signed a one-year loan contract with Danish Superliga club Brøndby IF with a €2 million buyout clause.
+On 29 August 2013, Szymanowski signed a one-year loan contract with Danish Superliga club Brøndby IF with a €2 million buyout clause.
 On 15 September he made his debut, in a 2–1 home win over Odense Boldklub.
-Late in the month, Alexander scored his first two goals abroad, in a 3–2 win over FC Copenhagen, being also named man of the match.
+Late in the month, Szymanowski scored his first two goals abroad, in a 3–2 win over FC Copenhagen, being also named man of the match.

-On 10 January 2014, Brøndby activated the buyout clause in Alexander's contract, who signed a two-and-half year contract with the Danish side.
+On 10 January 2014, Brøndby activated the buyout clause in Szymanowski's contract, who signed a two-and-a-half-year contract with the Danish side.
 On 27 July of the following year he was released.

 Leganés

-In July 2015, Alexander signed a two-year deal with CD Leganés in the second tier.
+In July 2015, Szymanowski signed a two-year deal with CD Leganés in the second tier.
 He was an undisputed starter for the Madrid side during the season, scoring a career-best 12 goals to help his side promote to La Liga for the first time ever.

-Alexander made his debut in the main category of Spanish football on 27 August 2016, starting in a 0–0 home draw against Atlético Madrid.
+Szymanowski made his debut in the main category of Spanish football on 27 August 2016, starting in a 0–0 home draw against Atlético Madrid.
 He scored his first goal in the division on 25 September, but in a 1–2 home loss against Valencia CF.

-On 20 July 2020, Alexander left Leganés after struggling severely with injuries during his last two seasons at the club.
+On 20 July 2020, Szymanowski left Leganés after struggling severely with injuries during his last two seasons at the club.